A community where you belong,

 Pastor, since 2002

-Church members chosen by the congregation to serve for 3 years as deacons
+Church members chosen by the congregation to serve as deacons for three years

 church members chosen by the congregation to serve in official roles